 Due to the popularity of the event only prior booked entries can be accepted.

-CRANMOG (the Morgan Car Club based around Cranfield in Bedfordshire) have kindly agreed to take on the running of the event for the near future.
-Please send your event application forms to: Mr Paul Roblett, 166 Lower Shelton Road, Marston Moretaine, Beds MK43 0LS.
+CRANMOG, the Morgan Car Club based in Bedfordshire, supported by Allon White Morgan dealers in Cranfield, have kindly agreed to take on the running of the event for the near future.